Archive for category Assembly Conversations

 Assembly Conversations: Governor Bob McDonnell

-Posted by Connie Stevens in Assembly Conversations on January 18, 2012
+Posted by Virginia Public Radio in Assembly Conversations on January 18, 2012

 The Virginia General Assembly is in its first full week of a long 2012 session.
 Lawmakers are working on this year’s legislation and a new two- year budget.
 Listen now as host Bob Gibson talks with Governor Bob McDonnell about the Assembly, public policy, and Virginia politics.